Code of Conduct:

 Hazing is defined by exacting degrading and disagreeable work, ridicule or abusive and humiliating conduct which tends to bring the reputation of the organization or University into disrepute.
 Any action that intentionally prevents students from fully participating in the academic process is also considered hazing.

 - Theft of any property

 - Forcing a violation of University policies and federal, state, or local laws

 10. Unruly Conduct.
-Disorderly or lewd, any words or acts that result in physical altercation, fighting and indecent or obscene conduct or expression that cause physical injury or threaten himself/herself or others, or interferes with any individual’s rightful act.
+Disorderly, abusive, lewd, or acts that result in physical altercation, fighting and indecent or obscene conduct that cause physical injury or threaten others, or interferes with any individual’s rightful act.
 This responsibility also applies to events sponsored and supervised by recognized student organizations, on or off campus.

 11. Disrupting the Academic and or Judicial Process.
 Interference or disruptive activity which impedes, impairs or obstructs teaching, research, administration, judicial process, failing to comply with the sanctions imposed under the Student Conduct Code, or other University missions, processes, functions or other authorized activities including its public service function of other authorized activities on University premises or which inhibits full exercise of rights by others.

 12. Class Attendance and Classroom Conduct.
 Regular classroom attendance is expected of all students.
 Although role may not be taken grades are based on the performance of assigned work and this may include class participation and attendance.
 A professor has the authority to determine acceptable classroom conduct for his or her students as long as those decisions do not infringe on the student’s rights.
 Disruptive classroom behavior may also be considered unruly conduct (see item 10).

 13. Technology Use Ethics.
 Any violation of the Technology Ethics Policy as created by the Department Of Information And Technology is considered a violation of the Student Code of Conduct.